-- I will make sure that my child arrives at school on time every day so that he/she can keep up with the rigorous curriculum. - I will make sure that my child attends all days that school is in session, including during the summer when school is also mandatory. - I will make sure that I utilize, to the best of my ability, the resources being offered by Promise Academy to ensure my child does well in school. - My child will read every night, and I will check for homework completion every school night. - I will be available to speak with teachers and staff with regard to my child.
-I will maintain a professional, positive, and supportive relationship with the school.
-Parent meetings will include goal setting, and I understand that my suggestions are valuable to the success of my child. - I understand that any inappropriate behavior on my part may result in a meeting with the principal and/or other senior staff before I am allowed to re-enter the school. - My child will come to school in a uniform every day. - When entering Promise Academy grounds or buildings, I will uphold the dress code.
-I, the parent/guardian, understand that sagging pants, sleepwear, revealing outfits and/or any other inappropriate dress are prohibited when visiting Promise schools. - I understand that scholars are not allowed to bring outside food or drinks into the school building. - I will participate in school events and workshops. - I read the Behavior and Discipline Code and I am dedicated to upholding it.
+- I will make sure that my child arrives at school on time every day so that they can keep up with the rigorous curriculum. - I will ensure that my child attends all school days, including the mandatory summer session. - To the best of my ability, I will make sure that I utilize the resources offered by HCZ Promise Academy to ensure my child does well in school. - My child will read every night, and I will check for homework completion every school night. - I will be available to speak with teachers and staff about my child.
+I will maintain a professional, positive, supportive relationship with the school.
+Parent meetings will include goal setting, and I understand that my suggestions are valuable to my child's success. - I understand that any inappropriate behavior on my part may result in a meeting with the principal or other senior staff before I am allowed to re-enter the school. - My child will come to school in a uniform every day. - I will uphold the dress code when entering HCZ Promise Academy grounds or its buildings.
+I, the parent/guardian, understand that sagging pants, sleepwear, revealing outfits, or any other inappropriate dress are prohibited when visiting HCZ Promise Academy schools. - I understand that scholars are not allowed to bring outside food or drinks into the school building. - I will participate in HCZ Promise Academy school events and activities families are invited to. - I read the Behavior and Discipline Code and am dedicated to upholding it.
 I will support the school in its efforts to set high standards for behavior and citizenship.